Elliott-dev/SQL/README.md

 #### Part II

-As I examined the data, you I overcame with a creeping suspicion that the dataset is fake.
+As I examined the data, I overcame with a creeping suspicion that the dataset is fake.
 I surmised that my boss handed me spurious data in order to test the data engineering skills of a new employee.
 To confirm my hunch, I decide to take the following steps to generate a visualization of the data, with which I would confront my boss:

 1. Imported the SQL database into Pandas.
 Connected to PostgreSQL like this: